attole/resume/README.md

 An external HTML to PDF converter is used because the HTML is manually polished before conversion, so `resumed export` cannot be applied.

-If you want to use this repo on own workflow:
+If you want to use this repo on your own workflow:

 ```bash
 git clone https://github.com/attole/resume.git